Chase Private Client review

-- No fees.
-You won’t pay for wire transfers, monthly service charges, foreign transaction fees or small safe deposit boxes.
+- Minimal fees.
+You won’t pay for foreign transactions, wire transfers, or small safe deposit boxes.

 - Home and auto loans.
 Get better rates on home and auto loans along with a dedicated team and reduced closing and origination fees.